Craft Beer Made Here

 Our humble home sits at the corner of Antelope Valley Parkway and N streets in Lincoln, Nebraska.
 We've reworked the space to accommodate a 15 bbl brewery and a taproom that combines the building's century-old character with a modern finish.
 The atmosphere is laid-back and comfortable with plenty of space and seating options.

-We currently have 12 different beers on tap and occasionally have food vendors offering tasty treats.
+We have upwards of 14 different beers on tap and occasionally have food vendors offering a variety of different food options.
 On days where food isn’t being served at the taproom, guests are welcome to bring in their own food.
 Our goal is for you to be comfortable during your time with us!
 When you're ready for CODE, we're ready for you.